upsidr/importer/docs/details/roadmap.md

 The items here are expected to be complete before v1.0 release.
 The items are not in priority order, though the top most ones tend to be tackled earlier.

-### Support YAML files

-YAML is another file type that needs to be a single file input, and thus you cannot pull in other content.

-Importer is planning to support YAML files in the near future.

 ### Add `--dry-run` flag

 `importer preview` does very basic preview of how the file would be updated.
 This should be updated so that when running Importer command with flag `--dry-run` would get the output to stdout.

-### Add `generate` and `update` commands

-Currently, `importer generate` takes in a file argument, and updates the file content in place.

-Instead, we are aiming to provide `importer update` to provide the same feature, while `importer generate` to output the result to stdout.
-This allows having a separate file that contains Importer Markers, and a generated file as a separate file.

 ### Add `graph` command